Connecticut Consumer Collection Agency Bond: A Comprehensive Guide

 - Who Regulates Consumer Collection Agencies in Connecticut: The Connecticut Department of Banking

 Connecticut statute 36a-801 requires all consumer collection agencies operating in the state to obtain a license with the Department of Banking.
-The Connecticut legislature enacted the licensing laws and regulations to ensure that consumer collection agencies engage in ethical business practices.
-In order to provide financial security for the enforcement of the licensing law, consumer collection agencies must purchase and maintain a $25,000 surety bond to be eligible for licensure.
+The Connecticut legislature enacted licensing laws and regulations to ensure that consumer collection agencies engage in ethical business practices.
+To provide financial security for the enforcement of the licensing law, consumer collection agencies must purchase and maintain a $5o,000 surety bond to be eligible for licensure.

 What is the Purpose of the Connecticut Consumer Collection Agency Bond?